 Alcée Fortier was a Tulane University (tulane.edu) scholar of French, Louisiana, and Creole cultures in the late 1800s.
 He specialized in folklore, languages, and dialects and was aware of many of the folktales that had originated in West Africa and continued to be told in the Black community of Louisiana.

 Due to many racist policies and customs that limited opportunities for Black people, many formerly enslaved people and their descendants still lived and worked on plantations.
 Fortier, therefore, decided to visit plantations around Louisiana and interview the Black people living there about the folktales that had been passed down to them.
 He recorded their stories and published them in 1895 in his book, Louisiana Folk-tales, In French Diaclect and English Translation.

 On Laura Plantation

-Alcee Fortier once gave a lecture about his stories, and one of his audience members realized that he heard the same ones.
-This man was Joel Chandler Harris, who later wrote down his versions of these folktales as well.
+Once, while Alcée Fortier was giving a lecture about his stories in Georgia, one of his audience members realized that he had heard the same ones there.
+This man was Joel Chandler Harris, who had written down his versions of stories he heard from enslaved people on a Georgia plantation when he was a young man.
 Check him out on our Georgia page at Joel Chandler Harris.

-This is the fifth stop on our Louisiana Trail!
+This is the fifth stop on our Louisiana Author Adventures Trail.